-Deliverable D5.5 presents in detail the 'ProSUM' or more exactly the 'Urban Mine Platform' or 'UrbanMinePlatform' API.
-This API is fully operational.
+Deliverable D5.6 presents in detail the 'OpenSearch' API, which is fully operational.

-The 'ProSUM API' was developed as an operational prototype in order to concretise the interoperability between the Mintell4EU data sets served by the EU-MKDP and the RMIS 2.0.
+The 'OpenSearch API' was developed as an operational prototype in order to concretize the interoperability between the Mintell4EU data sets served by the EU-MKDP and the RMIS 2.0.
 Following the Mintell4EU project timeline, this development anticipated the technical compatibility between these two data infrastructures.
-Meantime, the RMIS team released a technical recommendation note "Channelling knowledge from H2020 projects into the Raw Materials Information System (RMIS) (https://rmis.jrc.ec.europa.eu/uploads/Technical guidelines for knowledge transfers into RMIS.pdf).
-It turns out that the use of APIs such as the one prototyped by Task 5.5 cannot be enabled for the time being.
+Meantime, the RMIS team released a technical recommendation note "Channelling knowledge from H2020 projects into the Raw Materials Information System (RMIS) (https://rmis.jrc.ec.europa.eu/ uploads/Technical guidelines for knowledge transfers into RMIS.pdf).
+It turns out that the use of APIs such as the one prototyped by Task 5.6 cannot be enabled for the time being.
 Instead, the Mintell4EU and RMIS teams started a dialogue about alternative solutions to facilitate the visibility/dissemination of up-to-date mineral resource data and information through the RMIS web portal.
 This will be through embedding an EGDI web-GIS viewer in the RMIS.